Smelly Cat: Background and writing

-On the sitcom Friends, actress Lisa Kudrow portrays Phoebe Buffay, an eccentric masseuse and amateur singer-songwriter with poor musicality.
-The character regularly performs her original, peculiar songs at Central Perk, a New York-based coffeehouse at which she and her five friends often socialize.
-"Smelly Cat" was written for the character by Kudrow with Adam Chase, Betsy Borns and Chrissie Hynde.
-The song was conceived in 1995 by Borns, a Friends writer who originally intended for its lyrics to be about a pungent dog entitled "Smelly Dog".
-Having a tendency to incorporate aspects of her personal life into Friends episodes, Borns initially based the song on a malodorous dog she had once owned named Gouda (named after the cheese), at first penning it "as an ode to her childhood pet", before ultimately deciding a song about a foul-smelling cat would be more humorous.
-Chase, another writer on Friends, also contributed lyrics.
+On the American sitcom Friends (1994–2004), actress Lisa Kudrow plays Phoebe Buffay, an eccentric masseuse and amateur singer-songwriter with little musical talent.
+The character often performs some of her original, unusual songs at Central Perk, a New York coffeehouse where she and her five friends socialize with each other.
+"Smelly Cat" was written for the character by Kudrow with Adam Chase, Betsy Borns, and Chrissie Hynde.
+The song was conceived in 1995 by Borns, a Friends writer who had intended for it to be about a dog.
+Tending to incorporate her personal life into Friends storylines, Borns initially based the song on a malodorous dog she had owned as a child named Gouda (after the cheese), at first describing the concept "as an ode to her childhood pet".
+She ultimately decided a song about a foul-smelling cat would be funnier."Smelly Cat" first appears in the sixth episode of the second season, "The One with the Baby on the Bus" (1995), which Borns also wrote.
+Chase, another writer for Friends, also contributed lyrics, which originated as dialogue for the episode.
+He suggested that Phoebe sing a song called "Smelly Cat", a title he had pitched because the show "just needed a funny song title".
+Once the writers decided when the character would sing in the episode, they collaborated on evolving the dialogue into lyrics.
+According to Chase, much of "Smelly Cat" was improvised during late-night sessions in the Friends writer's room, with "two or three people around the table adding lines on the spot".
+Series creator David Crane and writer Jeff Astrof also took turns suggesting different lines that and phrases that were ultimately included in the final song, such as Astrof's "What are they feeding you?".
 Kudrow composed the melody herself, as she had done for all of her character's original songs.
+She recalled, "The words to the song were penned down by some very intelligent scriptwriters.
+But it was me who came up with the tune underneath the words".